 According to the CDC, you are up to date with your COVID-19 vaccines when you have received all doses in the primary series and all boosters recommended for you, when eligible.

-COVID-19 vaccines are working very well to prevent severe illness, hospitalization, and death, even against the currently circulating variants.
+COVID-19 vaccines are working very well to prevent severe illness, hospitalization, and death, even against many of the currently circulating variants.
 However, studies show after getting vaccinated against COVID-19, protection against the virus and the ability to prevent infection with variants may decrease over time and due to changes in variants.

 Vaccines for Children FAQ